-In U.S. dollar terms, developed markets outside the U.S. underperformed the U.S. and emerging markets during the quarter.
-Value underperformed growth in non-U.S. developed markets across large and small cap indices.
+In U.S. dollar terms, developed markets outside the U.S. outperformed emerging markets but underperformed the U.S. equity market during the quarter.
 Small caps outperformed large caps in non-U.S. developed markets.
+Value underperformed growth across large and small cap stocks.

 Emerging Markets Stocks

 In U.S. dollar terms, emerging markets underperformed developed markets, including the U.S. Value outperformed growth across small cap stocks but underperformed in large caps.
 Small caps underperformed large caps.

 U.S. real estate investment trusts outperformed non-U.S. REITs in U.S. dollar terms.

 Interest rates decreased in the U.S. Treasury fixed income market during the first quarter.
 The yield on the 5-year Treasury note declined 28 basis points (bps), ending at 2.23%.
 The yield on the 10-year Treasury note decreased 28 bps to 2.41%.
 The 30-year Treasury bond yield fell 21 bps to finish at 2.81%.

 On the short end of the curve, the 1-month T-bill yield was relatively unchanged at 2.43%, while the 1-year T-bill yield dipped 23 bps to 2.40%.
 The 2-year Treasury note finished at 2.27% after a 21 bps decrease.

 In terms of total returns, short-term corporate bonds gained 1.83%.
 Intermediate-term corporate bonds had a total return of 3.82%.

 Total returns for short-term municipal bonds were 1.33%, while intermediate munis gained 2.78%.
 Revenue bonds outperformed general obligation bonds.